2020 Benefit Auction

 Museum of Contemporary Art, Los Angeles

-Inspired by American painter and film critic Manny Farber and his legendary underground essay “White Elephant Art vs. Termite Art” (1962), One Day at a Time: Manny Farber and Termite Art featured approximately thirty artists and more than one hundred works of painting, sculpture, photography, film, video, and sound dating from the 1950s to the present.
-Work by Jennifer Guidi and Jonas Wood was included.
+Inspired by American painter and film critic Manny Farber and his legendary underground essay “White Elephant Art vs. Termite Art” (1962), One Day at a Time: Manny Farber and Termite Art features approximately thirty artists and more than one hundred works of painting, sculpture, photography, film, video, and sound dating from the 1950s to the present.
+Work by Jennifer Guidi and Jonas Wood is included.

 Jennifer Guidi, Eclipse (Painted Mandala Mountain SF #1A, Black Sand, Blue, Yellow, Purple, Red), 2017 © Jennifer Guidi

 Sammlung Goetz celebrates its twenty-fifth anniversary in 2018 with a three-part exhibition dedicated to artistic creations by women.
 On display are nearly two hundred works by more than forty artists in an intergenerational dialogue.
 Generations Part 1 focuses on the appropriation of ordinary materials and practices rooted in advertising and design.
 Work by Ellen Gallagher, Katharina Grosse, and Jennifer Guidi is included.

 Jennifer Guidi, Becoming the Mountain (Painted White Sand SF #1F, White and Yellow), 2016 © Jennifer Guidi